-- At Study Level 1 there will be a portfolio submission of selected work at the end of Semester 1; and a fully integrated capstone module at the end of Semester 2, incorporating all discipline specific modules. - At Study Level 2 there will be a portfolio submission of selected work at the end of Semester 1; and a fully integrated capstone module at the end of Semester 2, incorporating all discipline specific modules. - At Study Level 3 level there will be a portfolio submission of all work at the end of Semester 1; and a portfolio exhibition of ALL work at the end of Semester 2.
+- At Study Level I there will be a portfolio submission of selected work at the end of Semester I; and an integrated capstone project at the end of Semester 2, incorporating discipline specific modules. - At Study Level 2 there will be a portfolio submission of selected work at the end of Semester I; and an integrated capstone project at the end of Semester 2, incorporating discipline specific modules. - At Study Level 3 level there will be a portfolio submission of all work at the end of Semester 1; and an exhibition of portfolio work at the end of Semester 2.